Skip to content

 Dean of Students: Reporting Behavioral Misconduct

-All complaints or reports of a possible violation of the Student Code are investigated by a student conduct officer appointed by the Dean of Students.
+All reports of possible violations of the Student Code are reviewed by a student conduct officer appointed by the Dean of Students.

 Reporting Obligation